 13. Receipt Hog

-This simple app, Receipt Hog can be downloaded by anyone over the age of 13 (under 18 must have parental permission).
+The smartphone app, Receipt Hog can be downloaded by anyone over the age of 13 (under 18 must have parental permission).
 Once downloaded, you snap a picture of your receipt each time you go to the store.
 Purchasing certain products can result in earning cashback and rebates, plus the opportunity to participate in surveys and contests to earn even more.
 If you’d like to join, you can use my referral code jen59328 here for an extra bonus.

 16. Enter Giveaways